 Like we mentioned earlier, prevention is better than cure when it comes to hangovers.

-According to the NHS, you can reduce your risk of throbbing head the morning after drinking by eating beforehand.
+According to the NHS, you can reduce your risk of a post-drinking headache by eating beforehand.

 The Twisted Garlic Bread Pasta Pie, Pizza Volcano Potatoes or Lasagna Subs would all be great choices.